NBISweden/workshop-reproducible-research/docs/setup.md

 cd workshop-reproducible-research
 ```

-!!! attention
-    Check your git version with `git --version`.
-If you have a very old version
-    of git you might want to update to a later version.

 !!! tip
     If you want to revisit the material from an older instance of this course,
-    you can do that using `git checkout tags/<tag-name>`, e.g. `git checkout
+    you can do that using `git checkout tags/<tag-name>`, e.g.
-    tags/course_1905`.
+    `git checkout tags/course_1905`.
 To list all available tags, use `git tag`.
-Run this
-    command after you have `cd` into `workshop-reproducible-research` as
+    Run this command after you have `cd` into `workshop-reproducible-research`
-    described above.
-If you do that, you probably also want to view the same
+    as described above.
+If you do that, you probably also want to view the
-    older version of this website.
-Locate the version box in the bottom right
+    same older version of this website.
+Locate the version box in the bottom
-    corner of the browser and select the corresponding version.
+    right corner of the browser and select the corresponding version.

 ## Setup for Windows users